 What Happens if I got a VC 40508 Failure to Appear in Court Charge?

-Also, the court can slap you with Vehicle Code 40508 – which is usually initially charged as a misdemeanor, meaning if convicted of the failure to appear charge, you are looking at getting a charge on your criminal record.
+Additionally, the court can slap you with Vehicle Code 40508 – which is usually initially charged as a misdemeanor, meaning if convicted of the failure to appear charge, you are looking at getting a charge on your criminal record.

 Being convicted of Vehicle Code 40508 also means several hundred dollars in fines, as well as a potential $300 civil assessment.